Inflectra/rapise-documentation/docs/Guide/variable_call_stack_view.md

 ## Purpose

 Lists the functions in the current call stack.
-Beneath each function, variables/objects local to that function are listed with their value and type.
+For each function, its local variables and objects are listed with their values and types.

 ## How to Open

 Begin [debugging](internal_debugger.md) a script.
 The **Variable/Call Stack View** will open automatically.

 ## Go to a Function Definition

-Double click on a function to go to its definition.
+Double-click a function to go to its definition.

 ## Call Stack View Optimization